| US 29 < US 25E | Home | US 33 > US 29 Business | US 29 ALT |

 |

-Creation: US 29 is an original US Highway that appeared in October 1931, running from Danville ro Lynchburg as a replacement for US 170 (also attached to VA 14); attached to VA 18 from Lynchburg to Woods Mill; and as an addition to VA 28 from Woods Mill to Culpeper where US 29 ended at US 15-VA 32/37 (now just Fredericksburg Rd).
+Creation: US 29 is an original US Highway that appeared in Virginia October 1931, running from Danville to Lynchburg as a replacement for US 170 (also attached to VA 14); attached to VA 18 from Lynchburg to Woods Mill; and as an addition to VA 28 from Woods Mill to Culpeper where US 29 ended at US 15-VA 32/37 (now just Fredericksburg Rd) Culpeper.
+The Lynchburg to Culpeper corridor was part of an approved extension of US 170 then all of US 170 was renumbered as US 29 at the same time.

 | US 29's designation in Virginia appears to be a product of the May 1931 CTB agreeing to "...work out a unified system of United States Route Numbers for a road leading from Danville to Warrenton..."
 A closer look at US 29's original routing: